Shelob9/react-wordpress-testing/content/testing-react-apps/5-writing-tdd-react-components.md

 ---
-title: "Writing Test Driven React Compnents"
+title: "Writing Test Driven React Components"
 metaTitle: "Writing Components"
 metaDescription: "Writing React components that already have tests when using the TDD methodology"
 ---